juanuys/ccgdd/analysis.md

 We have 2 fantasies:

-"I'm a commuter and on the receiving end of pushes and shoves and loud music and smelly food the entire journey, and this game will let me fight back!"
+"I'm a commuter on the receiving end of pushes, shoves, loud music and smelly food.
+This game will let me fight back!"

 "I'm a loving pet owner, and my pet is kidnapped, and I go on a hero's journey to retrieve them."

-(Thisis informed by the [narrative design](narrative.md).)
+(This is informed by the [narrative design](narrative.md).)

 # Platform and Controls